 Pikelets are a type of small pancake popular in Australia and New Zealand.
-They are only about 3 inches wide.
-The outside is crisp and golden from frying in butter, while the inside is spongy.
-With the addition of lemon zest, these Lemon Pikelets are a light and refreshing addition to your breakfast or tea time.
-They are easy to make and the perfect size for young children.
+They are only about 2-3 inches wide and come together in less than 30 minutes!
+The outside is lightly crisp and golden from frying in the butter, while the inside is almost spongy with a fluffy texture.

 Adapted from Cook Republic

 - 2 cups (250 grams) all-purpose flour

 - 2 tablespoons (25 grams) superfine sugar

 - 1/2 teaspoon salt

 - Zest from 2 lemons

 - 1 1/4 cups (300 milliliters) milk